syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 In this tutorial, you will install and use a Compound Promise.

-## Installing a Compound Promise
+## Installing a Compound Promise {#write-a-compound-promise}

 The Compound Promise you will install can be found on the Kratix repository, under `samples/easy-app`.
 This Compound Promise encapsulate the Nginx and the Postgres Promises.

 Compound Promises work by including, in their list of Dependencies, other Promises.
-Those Promises need to be scheduled to the Platform cluster itself.
+Those Promises need to be scheduled to the platform cluster itself.
-That means you will need to include the Platform cluster to the list of clusters where workloads can be scheduled to.
+That means you will need to include the platform cluster to the list of clusters where workloads can be scheduled to.

-### Validate the state of your Platform cluster
+### Validate the state of your platform cluster

-Before jumping in, verify that Kratix is still up and running on your Platform cluster:
+Before jumping in, verify that Kratix is still up and running on your platform cluster:

 ```bash
 kubectl --context $PLATFORM get pods --namespace kratix-platform-system